 It’s the rush of Passover, a major holiday in Judaism which commemorates the liberation of the Hebrews by God under the hand of Moses from slavery in Egypt.
 The Temple is crowded with pilgrims who have traveled from all over Palestine to celebrate this feast.
 The hustle and bustle of people become a blur of activity, and in the middle of this blur, Jesus sits with his disciples and he notices something.
 He notices someone.
 When Jesus stops to notice, so should we.

 Giving is at an all-time high for the year.
 People are approaching the treasury, donating to the Temple according to what the law required.
 The wealthy, perhaps donating even more – contributions that surely would make a difference.
 And then there is the poor widow.
 The widow gave much less in quantity compared to the others.
 She gives two of the least valuable coins in their currency of the day.
 Today it would be like someone entering a church and dropping two pennies into the plate or box.
+Why bother?
 But what does Jesus say?
 She gave more than all the others.
-Certainly, her gift didn’t make a difference to the Temple.
-Her two copper coins contributed nothing, financially speaking.
+Certainly, her gift did not make a difference to the Temple.
+Her two copper coins contributed nothing, financially speaking, and surely, she was aware of that.
 And clearly, she needed the money more than the Temple needed it.
 But because she gave all she had, everything she had to live on for the day, all her livelihood, Jesus noticed.

 Through these juxtaposed events, the Gospel writer is drawing a contrast between the scribes and the widow, the contrast including the socio-economic class, as well as the actions between the two.
 Socially, the place of a widow in the ancient Jewish world was one of unimportance and insignificance.
 They were socially placed in the same class as orphans.
 When their husband passed away, widows were often left with no means of income or stability, living day to day and meal to meal.
 Like orphans, dependence is what defined them.
 Scribes, on the other hand, held a noble position and were considered productive members of society, successful and important.